* U.S.-China initial trade deal fuels soy demand expectations

 * Hopes tempered by S. America crops, swine fever in China

-* Corn also firm, set for second straight weekly rise (Adds closing prices, forecast from Chinese agriculture consultancy)
+* Corn also firm, set for second straight weekly rise (Adds U.S. trading, changes byline/dateline, pvs PARIS/SINGAPORE)

-CHICAGO, Dec 20 (Reuters) - U.S. soybean and corn futures ticked higher on Friday as traders adjusted positions ahead of the year-end holidays.
+CHICAGO, Dec 20 (Reuters) - U.S. corn and soybean futures ticked higher on Friday as traders adjusted positions ahead of the year-end holidays.

-Lingering uncertainty over demand prospects created by a U.S.-China trade deal hung over the markets.
+Lingering uncertainty over demand prospects created by a U.S.-China trade deal loomed over the markets.

-U.S. President Donald Trump spoke with Chinese President Xi Jinping and claimed progress on trade, a week after the deal, but China said Xi accused the United States of interfering in its internal affairs.
+U.S. President Donald Trump spoke with Chinese President Xi Jinping and claimed progress on issues from trade to North Korea and Hong Kong, but China said Xi accused the United States of interfering in its internal affairs.

 "China is still buying, but we don't have signatures," said Karl Setzer, commodity risk analyst for AgriVisor.
 "In the back of everybody's mind, they're thinking, 'Is this really going to pan out?"'

 Soybeans are the most valuable U.S. crop export to China, with sales of $12 billion in the year before the countries' trade war began.
-The dispute slashed U.S. exports as Beijing imposed retaliatory tariffs on American goods and turned to South America for soybeans instead.
+The dispute has slashed exports of U.S. soybeans and other farm products, as Beijing imposed retaliatory tariffs on American goods and turned to South America for soy instead.

-African swine fever, a fatal pig disease, has reduced China's need for soy to feed the world's largest hog herd.
+African swine fever, which is fatal, has reduced China's need for soy to feed the world's largest hog herd.

 "The trade war had certainly depressed soybean prices," said Phin Ziebell, agribusiness economist at National Australia Bank.